oils-for-unix/oils/doc/idioms.md

           ;;
     }

-## Use Oil Expressions, Initializations, and Assignments (var, setvar)
+## Use YSH Expressions, Initializations, and Assignments (var, setvar)

 ### Initialize and Assign Strings and Integers